CUFE-Student-Guide/CUFE-Student-Guide.github.io/README.md

 After finishing all steps, they'll tell you when to come back to take your requested documents.
 The Graduation Certificate normally takes a week while the Grades Transcript takes 10 work days.
 The Honorary Graduation Certificate is already paid for with your tuition fees under extra fees, and typically ready after a year of graduation.

-- Notes for Military Training (male students only):
-    - If you don't have استمارة 6 جند in your file, you will need to get بطاقة 7 جند بدل فاقد 6 جند from مكتب التجنيد in the governorate listed in your National ID.
-    - Some accept the بيان نجاح but some require the Temporary Graduation Certificate, so have both when applying.
-Try to submit the بيان نجاح first because it is not used for anything else, **mostly**.
-- For the Engineer's Union, check the required documents [here](http://eea.org.eg/PageDetails.aspx?ID=137).
-You can start these procedures only after the results are sent to the Engineer's Union from the Faculty, which takes 2 months or so.
-Fees (as of class of 2023) were 1495 EGP, add 70 EGP for each year after that.
-You can also ask for a 3-year valid card for an extra 140 EGP.
-Formula for reference:
-\$$1495 + (70\times(Current\ Year - 2023)) + Optional\ 140\$$
-- For Mandatory Military Service, check the exemption rules and required documents [here](https://tagned.mod.gov.eg/).
-If you have to submit your documents before the Graduation Certificate is ready, you can request a "بيان نجاح" which is ready only after the University's Dean (not the Faculty) officially finalizes the grade results.
 # Evaluation

 Mandatory and occurs in the last few weeks of the semster, if not done then you cannot access your account until the next semster, and won't be able to register your Spring courses in the first phase (in Fall semesters only).